How to Set OKR: A Quick Guide

 Whenever they set objectives, Google usually starts with their organisational OKRs.
 These are the high-level objectives and key results that give everyone else in the company a clear goal of what the path Google wants to take.
 Under each objective are three to five key results.

 Remember that successful OKRs (Objective and Key Results) are not one-sided.
 Suggestions can come from up and down the organisational chart, producing less hierarchy.
 This may feel a little uncomfortable for you if you an open line of communication between you and your subordinates hasn’t been opened or has been weak for the longest time.
 It’s a good kind of side effect that you must endure.
 Growth means moving from your comfort zone.

 This also promotes collaboration among your team members.
 Everyone can freely give an opinion.
-They can talk about what they think are the best ways to reach the company OKRs and how they, within the boundaries of their roles, can contribute.
+They can talk about what they think are the best ways to reach the company OKR and how they, within the boundaries of their roles, can contribute.